Notify me

 By the end of the 19th century, officers from Europe were using wristwatches to synchronize military actions.
 Early men’s wristwatches were pocket watches with a leather wrist strap, but by the beginning of the 20th Century, wristwatches were being designed specifically for use by men, a significant revolution in watch design.

-The first world war saw wristwatches used for the timing of maneuvers such as the “creeping barrage”, some designed specifically for rapid access during trench warfare (which pocket watches didn’t provide).
+The first world war saw wristwatches used for the timing of manoeuvres such as the “creeping barrage”, some designed specifically for rapid access during trench warfare (which pocket watches didn’t provide).
 They were issued to all soldiers by 1917.
 Wristwatches became popular with the public after the war.

 This image shows a watch with a detachable face guard, made around 1914 in England, issued to Private Percy Broady, 2nd Battalion, Auckland Infantry Regiment, worn during the war: